CSC207-UofT/course-project-javacado-s/phase0/progress_report.md

 ###Skeleton Program

-Our skeleton program covers our three entity classes, two use cases, controller, and also provides a simple command line interface.
+Our skeleton program covers our three entity classes(Employee, Event, Meal), two use cases (EventManager, EmployeeManager), controller (CateringSystem), and also provides a simple command line interface.
 Our skeleton program also includes an txt file, stored_employees.txt, which is supposed to store employees by their ID and name.

 ###Other Notes